Prabhav55221/Prabhav55221.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am Prabhav Singh, currently a Data Scientist at <a href="http://zyient.io">Zyient</a> and an incoming <b>MS/PhD student at Virginia Tech</b> for Fall 2024.
+I am Prabhav Singh, currently a Data Scientist at <a href="http://zyient.io">Zyient</a> and an incoming <b>MSE Thesis student at Johns Hopkins</b> for Fall 2024.
 Most of my formal training in the area of NLP with a specific focus on <a href="http://multicomp.cs.cmu.edu/multimodal-machine-learning/">multimodal processing</a>.
-I will be pursuing my PhD in this field at Virginia Tech and I am open to collaboration on related topics!
+I will be pursuing my PhD in this field at JHU and I am open to collaboration on related topics!

 I am fortunate enought to have worked under <a href="https://sites.google.com/site/kpsrana1/home">Prof. KPS Rana</a> and <a href="https://vineetkumar27.wordpress.com">Prof. Vineet Kumar</a> at the <a href="https://apclnsit.wordpress.com">APCL, NSIT</a> where I researched ways to make language models more humanistic.
 I had the privilege of working with <a href="https://iiitd.ac.in/debarka">Prof. Debarka Sengupta</a> at the IIIT Delhi Speech Research Laboratory.

 I have done my best to describe my research below.
 Please feel free to reach out to me for any question/collaborations.
-My Email is <a href="mailto:prabhavs@vt.edu">prabhavs@vt.edu</a>.

 <br>
 <br>